 The Landmarks and regularity of the various Lodges, and even of the Grand Lodge "ALPINA" itself, were at that time not so firmly established as they are today, so that a little more time was needed to attain recognition and respect in the Masonic world.
 Moreover the spirit then prevalent in Freemasonry was different from now, and there was little understanding for changes of direction and determined progress.
 Nevertheless, Lodge "Bon Accord" developed strongly and its numbers increased continually until by 1982 there were 54 members.
 During its growth it was confronted with many external tasks and tests, and emerged from them matured, strengthened and firmly established.

 The Emulation ritual, the serious, purposeful work, the undeviating attitude towards the principles of Freemasonry, and not least the strict observance of the Constitution of the SGLA, soon bore fruit: the young Lodge became a strong, faithful and reliable member of the Craft in Switzerland.
-In 1999, at the end of the millenium, the Lodge has about 44 members.
+In 2016, the Lodge has about 40 members.

 As today proves, the name "Bon Accord", with its connotation of future promise, has been confirmed and lived up to.
 In addition, the hierarchical structure of the Emulation system has been an important contributory factor.
 Many brethren, through being entrusted at an early stage with tasks and duties, have grown and matured, emerging as conscientious, responsible and self-assured personalities.